The Library Window

 The Library Window is a short story by the Scottish author Margaret Oliphant.
 It was first published in Blackwood's Magazine in January 1896.
+In 1902, it was collected in Oliphant's book Stories of the Seen and the Unseen.

 It is a ghost story where the protagonist is fascinated by a window at her aunt's house in which she sees the ghost of a young, murdered writer.
 It was one of Oliphant's most controversial stories.
 Modern interpretations consider it a statement of the oppressive conditions for women in the late Victorian period.